 “And I will walk at liberty: for I seek thy precepts” (Psalm 119:45).

-July 4th is called Independence Day in the United States because on this date over 230 years ago the Declaration of Independence was signed, and the message went out to "proclaim liberty throughout all the land unto all the inhabitants thereof" (Leviticus 25:10).
+July 4th is called Independence Day here in our country because on that date 244 years ago our Declaration of Independence was signed, and the message went out to “proclaim liberty throughout all the land unto all the inhabitants thereof” (Leviticus 25:10).
 Political and national liberties were mainly in view at the time, but these also included religious liberty, the most important freedom of all, for it involves the issue of everlasting life in heaven or in hell.
-Soon afterwards, for the first time in history, the principle of freedom of religion was incorporated into the nation's constitution via the Bill of Rights, and the entire nation has been uniquely blessed as a result all these years.
+Soon afterwards, for the first time in history, the principle of freedom of religion was incorporated in a nation’s constitution via our Bill of Rights, and our nation has been uniquely blessed as a result all these years.